SystemInvecklare/segment/README.md

 # segment
-Basic networking in Java made easy!
+Basic networking in Java - made easy!

+The java.net.#insert various useful classes here# has a lot of good basic functionality.
+The problem is that is it too basic! *Segment* lets you send an array of bytes and recieve them in their entierty.

+## s
+test